Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 Evameva kho, bhikkhave, yā kāci vedanā atītānāgatapaccuppannā …pe… yā dūre santike vā taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, vedanāya sāro?

-In the same way, bhikkhus, whatever feelings there are, whether in the past, the future, and the present... whether far or near, a bhikkhu sees them, reflects on them, and thoroughly examines them.
-Upon seeing them, reflecting on them, and thoroughly examining them, they appear to him as empty, hollow, and without essence.
-For what essence could there be in feelings, bhikkhus?
+In the same way, bhikkhus, whatever |feelings::pleasant, neutral, or painful sensation, felt on contact through eye, ear, nose, tongue, body, mind; second of the five aggregates [vedanā]| there are, whether in the past, the future, or the present; whether internal or external; gross or subtle, deficient or refined, whether far or near, a bhikkhu sees them, reflects on them, and wisely examines them.
+Upon seeing them, reflecting on them, and wisely examining them, they appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in feelings?

-Perception As Mirage
+Perception as Mirage

 Seyyathāpi, bhikkhave, gimhānaṁ pacchime māse ṭhite majjhanhike kāle marīcikā phandati.
 Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya …pe… kiñhi siyā, bhikkhave, marīcikāya sāro?

-Just as, bhikkhus, during the last month of the hot season, at midday, a mirage shimmers.
-A person with good sight would see it, reflect on it, and thoroughly examine it.
-Upon seeing it, reflecting on it, and thoroughly examining it, it would appear to him as empty, hollow, and without essence.
-For what essence could there be in a mirage, bhikkhus?
+Just as, bhikkhus, during the last month of the hot season, at midday, a |mirage::empty vision, illusion [marīcikā]| shimmers.
+A person with good sight would see it, reflect on it, and wisely examine it.
+Upon seeing it, reflecting on it, and wisely examining it, it would appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in a mirage?

 Evameva kho, bhikkhave, yā kāci saññā …pe….

-In the same way, bhikkhus, whatever perceptions there are, whether in the past, the future, and the present... whether far or near, a bhikkhu sees them, reflects on them, and thoroughly examines them.
-Upon seeing them, reflecting on them, and thoroughly examining them, they appear to him as empty, hollow, and without essence.
-For what essence could there be in perceptions, bhikkhus?
+In the same way, bhikkhus, whatever |perceptions::Particular acts or instances of recognizing and labeling experience; specific identifications, interpretations, or mental markings applied to sensory or mental objects.
+They arise dependent on contact and memory and shape how phenomena are taken up; third of the five aggregates [saññā]| there are, whether in the past, the future, or the present; whether internal or external; gross or subtle, deficient or refined, whether far or near, a bhikkhu sees them, reflects on them, and wisely examines them.
+Upon seeing them, reflecting on them, and wisely examining them, they appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in perceptions?

 Seyyathāpi, bhikkhave, puriso sāratthiko sāragavesī sārapariyesanaṁ caramāno tiṇhaṁ kuṭhāriṁ ādāya vanaṁ paviseyya.
 So tattha passeyya mahantaṁ kadalikkhandhaṁ ujuṁ navaṁ akukkukajātaṁ.
 Tamenaṁ mūle chindeyya; mūle chetvā agge chindeyya, agge chetvā pattavaṭṭiṁ vinibbhujeyya.
 So tassa pattavaṭṭiṁ vinibbhujanto pheggumpi nādhigaccheyya, kuto sāraṁ.
 Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya, asārakaññeva khāyeyya.
 Kiñhi siyā, bhikkhave, kadalikkhandhe sāro?